quil-lang/quil/rfcs/analog/proposal.md

 ##### NONBLOCKING

-In certain instances it may be desirable to support multiple concurrent pulses on the same frame, for example in measurements where `CAPTURE` performs a readout which may overlap with a transmission `PULSE`.
+In certain instances it may be desirable to support multiple concurrent pulses on the same qubit, for example in measurements where `CAPTURE` performs a readout which may overlap with a transmission `PULSE`.

 A pulse operation (`PULSE`, `CAPTURE`, and `RAW-CAPTURE`) with the `NONBLOCKING`